mirukucafe/nyankey/docs/migrating.md

 NODE_ENV=production yarn build
 yarn migrate
 ```
+If you encounter issues during the build process run `yarn clean-all` and run the install and build command again.

 ## Restarting your instance
 To let the changes take effect restart your instance as usual: